About this forest

 Drumkeeragh Forest is now entering its second rotation and a programme of felling and replanting has been undertaken in recent years.

-Due to sustainable woodland management in this ‘new’ forest, landscaping and wildlife conservation receive greater emphasis and some native broadleaves, including silver birch and mountain ash, have been planted.
+Due to sustainable woodland management in this ‘new’ forest, landscaping and wildlife conservation get greater emphasis and some native broadleaves, including silver birch and mountain ash, have been planted.

 A greater diversity of bird species is also found within the forest as these second rotation crops develop and mature.